 - Contributing to the university’s educational extension programs and general service goals.

 Get more information about the department’s expanded mission, values, learning objectives, assessment plan, outcomes data, and data-based decisions here.

-Our psychology PhD programs have a culture of hard work and success.
+Our psychology PhD program has a culture of hard work and success.
 Many of our students have been recognized and awarded national scholarships and fellowships.
-Students often find connections across programs and labs and maintain working relationships after their studies with peers and mentors.
+Students often find connections across specializations and labs and maintain working relationships after their studies with peers and mentors.